Eslamhathout/Breast-Cancer-Wisconsin-Classifier/README.md

 # Breast-Cancer-Wisconsin-Classifier
-create a classifier that can help breast cancer diagnose patients
+creating a classifier that can help breast cancer diagnose patients